m4ttsch/omscs-notes-notes/computer-networks/architecture-and-principles.md

 Ease of attachment is essentially a huge success.
 Any device that speaks IP can attach to the internet.
 The lesson here is that when the barrier to innovation is lowered, people will get creative about the types of devices that will run on top of the internet.

-Accountability really wasn’t prioritized.
+Accountability really wasn't prioritized.
 Packet-switched networks can make accountability really challenging.
 Payments and billing for internet usage is much less precise than that for phone network usage.

-## What’s Missing?
+## What's Missing?
 - Security
 - Availability
 - Mobility